ThalesGroup/dke-service-setup/guide.md

 # (refer to https://learn.microsoft.com/en-us/azure/aks/ingress-basic?tabs=azure-cli on how to deploy ingress-nginx on AKS)
 # Add the ingress-nginx repository to your local helm
-helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx
+helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx helm repo update
 # Use Helm to deploy an NGINX ingress controller
 # (The last line is only required on AKS clusters.
 Can be omitted on other k8s clusters.
 See https://github.com/Azure/AKS/issues/2903 fpr explainations)
 helm install ingress-nginx ingress-nginx/ingress-nginx \
   --namespace dke \
-  --set controller.service.annotations."service\.beta\.kubernetes\.io/azure-load-balancer-health-probe-request-path"=/healthz
+  --set controller.service.annotations."service\.beta\.kubernetes\.io/azure-load-balancer-health-probe-request-path"=/healthz \
+  --set controller.service.externalTrafficPolicy=Local

 ####
 # Query the public IP of the cluster's ingress for setting up DNS
 ####
 # Get the public IP of the cluster ingress by quering the services.
-# The EXTERNAL-IP of the service "nginx-ingress-ingress-nginx-controller" must be set
+# The EXTERNAL-IP of the service "ingress-nginx-controller" must be set
 # as an A-Record for the chosen FQDN of your DKE service.
 kubectl get services --namespace dke